revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Angular/01-IntroductionToAngular.md

 ---

-3. Angular workflow _or_ How does Angular work or bootstrapping your angular app? _or_ How do you load an Angular application in the webserver?
+3.How do you load an Angular application in the webserver?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)